 If you’re asked—whether by an INBOUND organizer or another attendee—to stop your behavior, you’re expected to do so immediately and respectfully.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the event staff immediately.
 Event staff wear blue INBOUND staff shirts and are located throughout the venue, as well as at info desks on every level of the Boston Convention & Exhibition Center.
-You can also email firstname.lastname@example.org and we’ll respond promptly or anonymously submit a report at www.inbound.com/conduct.
+You can also email firstname.lastname@example.org and we’ll respond promptly, or if your prefer to address an issue anonymously, you can submit a report at www.inbound.com/report.

 We take all concerns seriously, and we will use our discretion in determining when and how to follow up on reported incidents.
-We may decline to take any further action or may direct the participant to other resources for resolution.
+Depending on the circumstances involved, we may decline to take any further action or may direct the participant to other resources for resolution.

 We will be happy to help participants contact venue/event security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.